-- - The Select Library screen displays.

-- - The Enter DTC screen displays.
-The screen shows the code "001," with the first "0" highlighted.

-- Select the remaining digits in the DTC in the same way, pressing the DTC/FF button to confirm each digit.
-When you have selected all the DTC digits, press the ENTER button to continue.

-- The Select Manufacturer screen displays.

-- Use the UP
+- - The Select Library screen displays. - - The Enter DTC screen displays.
+The screen shows the code "001," with the first "0" highlighted. - Select the remaining digits in the DTC in the same way, pressing the DTC/FF button to confirm each digit.
+When you have selected all the DTC digits, press the ENTER button to continue. - The Select Manufacturer screen displays. - Use the UP and DOWN buttons, as necessary, to highlight the desired vehicle manufacturer, then press the DTC/FF button. - A confirmation message shows on the LCD display. - - The selected character displays solid, and the next character is highlighted.

-and DOWN

-buttons, as necessary, to highlight the desired vehicle manufacturer, then press the DTC/FF button.

-- A confirmation message shows on the LCD display.

-- Use the UP